Introduction Hot Forging

 - 700 to 800 degrees Celsius for Cu-Alloys

 During hot forging, the temperature reaches above the recrystallization point of the metal.
-This kind of extreme heat is necessary in avoiding strain hardening of the metal during deformation.
-In order to prevent the oxidation of certain metals, like super alloys, a type of hot forging called isothermal forging is a good choice.
+This kind of extreme heat is necessary for avoiding strain hardening of the metal during deformation.
+In order to prevent the oxidation of certain metals, like superalloys, a type of hot forging called isothermal forging is a good choice.

 In isothermal forging, the metal deformation occurs within a highly controlled atmosphere, similar to that of a vacuum.